VirgilSecurity/demo-firebase-js/README.md

 npm run start
 ```

-* Browse to http://localhost:1234 to test the app.
+* **Browse to http://localhost:1234** to test the app.

-> Start an **incognito window** to have 2 chat apps running with 2 different users
+> Start a **second incognito window** to have 2 chat apps running with 2 different users
+> Remember, the app deletes messages right after delivery (it's a HIPAA requirement to meet the conduit exception).
+If you want to see encrypted messages in your Firestore database, run only 1 browser instance, send a message to your chat partner and check Firestore DB's contents before opening the other user's app to receive the message.
+If you don't want to implement this behavior in your own app, you can remove it from this sample.